-Unfortunately, not all American consumers are keen on supporting China-made products.
+Unfortunately, not all American and European consumers are keen on supporting China-made products.

-From concerns to the unfair labour practices to simply wanting to support the local economy, many Americans still believe in supporting American-made products.
+From concerns about unfair labor practices to simply wanting to support the local economy, many Americans and Europeans still believe in supporting American-made and European-made products.

 This includes hair dryers.

-Since the best hair dryers are also made by companies who manufacture other power tools, most are not made in the United States.
-But, there is a handful that is still made in American soil.
+Since the best hair dryers are also made by companies who manufacture other power tools, most are not made in the United States or Europe.
+But, there is a handful that is still made on American and European soil.